nerva-server/nerva/README.md

 make run
 ```

-The server will start on port 8080 by default.
+The server will start on port 8080 by default with tcmalloc preloaded for optimal performance.

 ## Usage Examples